lambdaclass/lambda_ethereum_rust/crates/l2/docs/sequencer.md

 As the name suggests, this component sends transactions to the L1.
 But not any transaction, only commit and verify transactions.

-Commit transactions are sent when the operator wants to commit to a new block.
+Commit transactions are sent when the Sequencer wants to commit to a new block.
 These transactions contain the block data to be committed in the L1.

-Verify transactions are sent by the operator after the prover has successfully generated a proof of block execution to verify it.
+Verify transactions are sent by the Sequencer after the prover has successfully generated a proof of block execution to verify it.
 These transactions contain the proof to be verified in the L1.

 ### Block Producer